-Whenever I work with a client, the first thing I ask is what the client wants to achieve.
-All too often I receive vague responses like fitter, bigger, firmer or thinner.
-As with any aspect of life, if you don't focus on what you want to achieve, you're unlikely to get it.
-So, to help focus on your goals, I’ve prepared some helpful tips and common sense ways to make a difference in your training - and keep you motivated along the way.
+Whenever I work with a client, the first thing I ask them is what they want to achieve.
+However, all too often I receive vague responses like: 'fitter', 'bigger', 'firmer' or 'thinner'.
+As with any aspect of life, if you don't focus on what you really want to achieve, you're unlikely to get it.
+So, to help focus on your fitness and gym goals, I’ve prepared some helpful tips and common sense ways to make a difference in your training – and to help keep you motivated along the way.

-There’s an acronym I use with training which is used in many different fields: SMART(ER).
-It originally comes from Motivational Interview Therapy; a therapeutic model developed to work with people to implement sustainable changes effectively.
+There’s an acronym I use with my gym and fitness training which is used in many different fields for achieving goals: SMART(ER).
+It originally comes from Motivational Interview Therapy, a therapeutic model developed to work with people to implement sustainable changes effectively.
 This model is useful to cement what you want to do and how to get there.
-Here’s how it goes:
+Here’s how you can apply SMART(ER) goals to your gym and fitness regime and get the results you want.

 Focus on specific areas.
-If you say you want to “generally look better, tone up a bit”, this isn’t gonna help!
+If you say you want to “generally look better, tone up a bit”, this isn’t gonna help.
 Prioritise what would make the biggest difference to you.
 It's hard to bulk up when you're trying to lose weight, so which is the more important?
-Or if you want to tone up, is your belly your priority or your moobs?!
+Or if you want to tone up, is your muffin top your priority or is it your moobs?

+The 'M' in SMART goals stands for 'measured'.
 You've picked your goals, but what is your ultimate end goal going to be?
-Set a date for your ‘Adonis’ completion!
-Be sure some measurements of where you are at the start, e.g., weight, body measurements, body fat composition and also take photos of how you are now and more as you go alone.
+Set a date for your when you hope to complete your body transformation.
+Be sure to take some measurements of where you are at the start, e.g., weight, body measurements and body fat composition.
+Also, take photos of how you are now and more as you go along.
 I'd recommend setting yourself some fitness tests, suggestions below.
 If you see yourself improving, this will also give you more confidence to keep going and reach your goals.

 You've got your goal and a time frame, but is it realistic and is it safe?
 Crash dieting and high-intensity training can have noticeable effects, but also make sustaining these changes very unlikely.
 If you're working out, make sure you’re getting nutrition and plenty of rest: if you're working out to the point of exhaustion, it won't be long until you make yourself sick.
-Also, it’s important to know your body type: not everyone can physically achieve the same results as their favourite porn star.
+Also, it’s important to know your body type: not everyone can physically achieve the same results as their favorite Instagram crush.

+So, the T in SMART goals stands for 'timed'.
 Now you have your end goal, break it down for some briefer intervals where you can review how you're progressing.
-If you want to lose two inches off your waist within three months, review if you’re one inch thinner at six weeks - this way you’ll know if you’re likely to reach your goal.
+If you want to lose two inches off your waist within three months, review if you’re one inch thinner at six weeks – this way you’ll know if you’re on track to reach your goal.

 At your review points, think about how you’re doing.
 Evaluation will measure if you’re exceeding your targets or have more work to do.
-If you’ve exceeded, great, take the time to celebrate your achievements.
+If you’ve exceeded things, great.
+Take the time to celebrate your achievements.

-One last thing: if you are struggling to motivate yourself, group classes can be great at doing just that, and having a good personal trainer (like me) can help you make the progress you want.
-So what are you waiting for?
+SMART goals are a great way to help your reach your body ambitions and keep you on-track when it comes to your gym and fitness routine.
+However, if you're still struggling to motivate yourself, group classes can be a great way of encouraging you.
+Also, having a great personal trainer (like me) can help you make the progress you want.
+So, what are you waiting for? •

 Arash Nassir-Pour is a qualified personal trainer from the UK based in Barcelona, Spain.
 He's on a quest to follow his dream to work outside in the sun doing what he loves – telling other people to work harder!